Sleep Disorders

 • Frequent daytime napping or napping late in the evening often results in sleep-onset difficulties. | |

-The concept of sleep hygiene has been referenced as far back as 1864 by Italian neurologist Paolo Mantegazza (20).
+The concept of sleep hygiene has been referenced as far back as 1864 by Italian neurologist Paolo Mantegazza (21).
 Inadequate sleep hygiene was formerly recognized as a subtype of chronic insomnia; however, this classification was abandoned in the 2014 revision of the International Classification of Sleep Disorders (ICSD-3) due to the ubiquity of poor sleep practices across various forms of insomnia and other sleep disorders.
-Inadequate sleep hygiene can be construed as behaviors that result from or are sustained by daily living activities that are inconsistent with the maintenance of good-quality sleep and normal daytime alertness.
-Patients have ongoing sleep/wake difficulties as a function of practices such as daytime napping, maintaining a highly variable sleep/wake schedule, routinely using sleep-disruptive products (caffeine, tobacco, alcohol, and illicit substances) too close to bedtime, engaging in mentally or physically activating or emotionally upsetting activities too close to bedtime, routinely using the bed and bedroom for activities other than sleep, or failing to maintain a comfortable environment for sleep.
+Inadequate sleep hygiene refers to behaviors that disrupt the maintenance of good quality sleep and normal daytime alertness, such as daytime napping, inconsistent sleep/wake schedules, using sleep-disruptive products (eg, caffeine, tobacco, alcohol, illicit substances) before bedtime, engaging in mentally or physically stimulating activities before bedtime, using the bed and bedroom for activities other than sleep, or creating an uncomfortable sleeping environment.
+Patients with poor sleep hygiene often experience ongoing sleep/wake difficulties.

 Inadequate sleep hygiene may be transient, intermittent, or chronic with insomnia usually being the presenting symptom.
 The patient may present with variable latencies to sleep onset and sleep maintenance difficulties, irregular sleep patterns with variable wake up times, or inappropriate daytime napping.